Our

 Bottling - packaging

-With our bottling partners, we try as much as possible to protect wines from oxidation thanks to neutral gases (nitrogen and CO2) which allow us to reduce or even remove sulphites.
+In consultation with our bottling partners, we strive to protect our wines from oxidation as much as possible using neutral gases (nitrogen and CO2), which allow us to significantly reduce or even eliminate sulfites during bottling.

-Bottling is an opportunity to carry out a last check on the wine before locking it in its bottle, from which it will only come out to be appreciated.
-It is therefore a very technical step, which requires special attention.
+Bottling provides an opportunity for a final check of the wine before it is sealed in its bottle, from which it will only emerge to be enjoyed.
+It is therefore a highly technical step requiring meticulous attention.

 Our commitments